3052/platform/blog/2024-05/neontv.co.nz/readme.md

 !
 Payment Declined by Payment Gateway due to following reason : DECLINED

-even with brand new card
+fails with new virtual card and real card